 “Who the fuck are they to criticize me?
 They’re just haters.”

 That’s how I used to respond to criticism.
-I didn’t handle it like a professional would handle it.
+I didn’t handle it as well.
 And I didn’t handle it logically, either.
 More like with emotion, just as the majority of us do.
 And that right there is the problem.

 Let’s talk about the HATING aspect of criticism.